jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/qes.rst

 11. Tooltip - enables adding a custom tooltip that will be displayed for active fields in the envelope.
 If left blank, the default tooltip is shown

-When all attributes are set, you can click Save button and field will be added.
-You can click field to see its properties and update them.
-Also you can delete the field in same menu.
+When all attributes are set, you can click the "Save" button and the field will be added.
+You can click the field to view or update its properties, and also delete it in the same menu.

-Please note that the “Show advanced settings” option is available only when you add a field.
-In edit mode, all existing attributes of the field are displayed.
+Please note that the "Show advanced settings" option is available only while no additional attributes have been added to the field.
+Once at least one additional attribute is added — either during creation or later in edit mode — this option will no longer appear, and all available attributes will be displayed for editing instead.

 .. image:: pic_qes/qesEdit.png
    :width: 600